digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/fixed-rate-bond.rst

 credits Bob's account by using the ``CreditReceiver`` allocation type.
 In a real-world bond coupon scenario one would additionally model the flow of funds from the issuer to the bank using the same lifecycle process as described above.

+Check out the :doc:`Settlement concepts <../../concepts/settlement>` for a more in-depth description of the different steps in the settlement process and the settlement modes supported by the library.

 Frequently Asked Questions
 **************************